dvanblerkom/ece4203_lab1/README.md

 ### Questions

 Submit your answers to the lab questions on Gradescope.
-#### Question 1: Setup (do this after you finish all the Setup tasks)
+#### Question 1: Setup (do this *after* you finish all the Setup tasks)
 1. Show the output of running `ssh -T git@github.com`.
 2. Now show the output of running `ssh -T -p 443 git@ssh.github.com`.
+(Be careful to use "ssh.github.com", not just "github.com".)
+3. Show a screen-shot of the display of the program `/data02/ECE4203/bin/display_image`, to show that you have X-windows working.
-3. What is your instructional account's disk quota (to the nearest GB)?
+4. What is your instructional account's disk quota (to the nearest GB)?
 Do files in your temporary directory count against your quota?
-4. What text editor are you using?
+5. What text editor are you using?

 #### Question 2: Common terminal tasks